Justice40-MEDS/data-analysis/README.md

-# Data Analysis for Improved Climate and Economic Justice Screening Tool
+# Data Analysis for an Improved Climate and Economic Justice Screening Tool

-This repository (will eventually) houses the cleaned notebooks in which we explore the data that makes up the original Climate and Economic Justice Screening tool.
-(Currently still being worked on, there are some unnessecary notebooks and titles will be fixed.
+This repository houses Python notebooks for exploration of the data fron the Climate and Economic Justice Screening Tool.
+It also contains calculations for a cumulative approach and a spatial clustering approach to burden aggregation.

 ## Authors
 - [Josephine Cardelle](https://github.com/jocardelle)